Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Preliminaries

-\paragraph{Learning goals} We consider the online learning setting, where the learner interacts with a fixed (unknown) ground truth model $M^\star$ for $T$ episodes.
-Let $\pi^t\in\Pi$ denote the policy executed within the $t$-th episode.
-In general, $\pi^t$ may be sampled by the learner from a distribution $p^t\in\Delta(\Pi)$ before the $t$-th episode starts.
-One main learning goal in this paper is to minimize the standard notion of regret that measures the cumulative suboptimality of $\set{\pi^t}_{t\in[T]}$:
+\paragraph{Learning goals} We examine the online decision-making problem under the DMSO framework, where the learner interacts with a fixed (but unknown) ground truth model $M^\star$ for $T$ episodes.
+Let $\pi^t\in\Pi$ denote the policy executed in the $t$-th episode.
+In general, $\pi^t$ may be sampled by the learner from a distribution $p^t\in\Delta(\Pi)$ before episode $t$ begins.

+In this paper, we consider a general class of learning goals formalized as follows.
+The agent is given an (abstract) strategy space $\ssp$.
+Its objective is to find an output strategy $\pout\in\ssp$ so that $\subopt_{\Ms}(\pout)$ is as small as possible, where $\subopt_M: \ssp \to \R$ is a non-negative and convex functional over the convex space $\ssp$ for model $M\in\cM$.